-As their states’ top lawyer, attorneys general can prosecute crimes, issue legal guidance or formal opinions to state agencies, and challenge federal laws and policies in court, among other powers.
+As their states’ top lawyers, attorneys general can prosecute crimes, issue legal guidance or formal opinions to state agencies, and challenge federal laws and policies in court, among other powers.
 Their roles have been increasingly weaponized in recent years, with both Republicans and Democrats using them to block national policies set by the opposite party.
 But they’ve taken on an even greater role since former President Donald Trump tried to overturn the results of the 2020 election, and since the US Supreme Court struck down Roe v.
-Wade last month.
+Wade.

 Here are the races to watch:

 Arizona (Republican advantage +2, according to the 2022 Cook Partisan Voting Index)